caiusseverus/versatile_thermostat/documentation/tech-docs/smart_pi_bible-en.md

 This term relieves the integrator, which only needs to correct model errors and unmodeled disturbances.

+#### Feed-Forward Soft-Gating & Smoothing
+To prevent erratic behavior when the model is still learning or when conditions are unstable, the Feed-Forward term is gated and smoothed:
+- **Soft-Gate**: The FF term is only applied if the learned parameters ($a, b$) are sufficiently reliable and consistent.
+A dynamic scale factor (`ff_scale`) fades the FF term in/out based on model quality (0.0 to 1.0).
+- **Inertia Smoothing**: The FF output is smoothed using a thermal inertia buffer ($H\_inertia$) to avoid sudden jumps in power command when outdoor temperature fluctuates rapidly.
+This buffer adapts to the system's time constant.

 #### Instant Shut-off (Hysteresis & Protection)
 Although Smart-PI generally operates in PWM cycles, some protections act instantly:
 - In **Hysteresis** mode, if the temperature exceeds the upper threshold, shut-off is immediate (the current cycle is interrupted).